LSSTDESC/DC2-production/Validation/README.md

 This directory also contains the scripts and YAML files use to run a check against calexp source catalogs.
 Currently there are Run 1.2p scripts and configs that read 10 randomly selected visits from each filter.

+Running at NERSC on /projecta, it takes ~20 minutes per filter to run validateDrp.py on 10 visits.